ETFs benefit from a unique process called creation/redemption. In essence:

 As a result of the creation/redemption process, the ETF’s portfolio manager typically does not need to buy or sell securities except for rebalancing purposes.

 Watch this short animation to learn how this partnership works and how the creation/redemption process is responsible for many of the benefits of ETFs.

 The creation and redemption process may seem complicated, but it is one of the mechanisms that drives ETFs’ potential benefits.

 The process whereby an ETF issuer takes in and disburses baskets of assets in exchange for the issuance or removal of new ETF shares.

 The degree to which an asset or security can be bought or sold in the market without affecting the asset’s price.
 Liquidity is characterized by a high level of trading activity.

 The market where shares of an ETF are created or redeemed.

-ETFs can trade above or below their intraday indicative Net Asset Value (iNAV).
+ETFs can trade above or below their intraday Net Asset Value (iNAV).
 This discrepancy is known as a premium or discount in the fund.

 S&P 500 Index